-I FORM 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTIO!
-EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the quarterly period ended June 30, 2014 ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the transition period fromto Commis sion file number 1-13602 ale Health Company trant as specified in its charter) Wisconsin 39-1144397 (State of Incorporation) (I.R.S.
-Employer Identification No.) 515 N. State Street, Suite 2225 Chicago, IL (Address of principal executive offices) 60654 (Zip Code) • 212 505 0122 (Registrant's telep 312-595-9123 shone number, including area code) N/A (Former Name or Forme er Address, if Changed Since Last Report) Exchange Act of 1934 during the preceding 12 months (or for (2) has been subject to such filing requirements for the past 9000000000000000000000000000000000000 · nitted electronically and posted on its corporate Web site, if any, every suant to Rule 405 of Regulation S-T during the preceding 12 months (or for and post such files).
-Yes ⊠ No □ accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company□ (Do not check if smaller reporting compa any) Indicate by check mark whether the registrant is a shell Act).
-Yes □ No ⊠ company (as determined by Rule 12b-2 of the Exchange As of July 30, 2014, the registrant had 28,885,752 share es of \$0.01 par value common stock outstanding.
+F ORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 13 OR 15(d) OF THE SECURITIES For the quarterly period ended December 31, 2014 ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 13 OR 15(d) OF THE SECURITIES For the transition period fromto Commiss ion file number 1-13602 le Health Company rant as specified in its charter) Wisconsin 39-1144397 (State of Incorporation) (I.R.S.
+Employer Identification No.) 515 N. State Street, Suite 2225 Chicago, IL 60654 (Address of principal executive offices) (Zip Code) (Registrant's teleph 312-595-9123 none number, including area code) (Registrant's teleph ione number, including area code) (Former Name or Former N/A Address, if Changed Since Last Report) ed all reports required to be filed by Section 13 or 15(d) of the Securities such shorter period that the registrant was required to file such reports), and days.
+Yes $\boxtimes$ No $\square$ itted electronically and posted on its corporate Web site, if any, every nant to Rule 405 of Regulation S-T during the preceding 12 months (or for and post such files).
+Yes 🗵 No 🗆 accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller ler", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of Large accelerated filer $\square$ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company□ (Do not check if smaller reporting company ny) Indicate by check mark whether the registrant is a shell c Act).
+Yes □ No ⊠ ompany (as determined by Rule 12b-2 of the Exchange As of February 2, 2015, the registrant had 28,814,215 sha ares of \$0.01 par value common stock outstanding.